camaraproject/Commonalities/documentation/API-design-guidelines.md

 For e.g. qod:sessions:read

-The APIs that offer explicit event subscriptions must have a way to reflect which event types are being subscribed to, when a subscription create request is made.
+The APIs that offer explicit event subscriptions must have a way to reflect which event types are being subscribed to when a subscription create request is made.
 This will impact how consent management is handled for these APIs.

 Scopes should be represented as below for APIs that offer explicit event subscriptions with action read and delete:

 - API Name: device-roaming-subscriptions
 - Grant-level, action on resource: read, delete
-This type of formulation is not needed for the create action.
+This type of formulation is not needed for the creation action.

-For e.g. device-roaming-subscriptions:read
+For e.g., device-roaming-subscriptions:read

-The format to define scopes for explicit subscriptions with action create, includes the event type in its formulation to ensure that consent is managed at the level of subscribed event types.
+The format to define scopes for explicit subscriptions with action creation, includes the event type in its formulation to ensure that consent is managed at the level of subscribed event types.
 Scopes should be represented as below for APIs that offer explicit event subscriptions with action create:

 - API Name: device-roaming-subscriptions
 - Event-type: org.camaraproject.device-roaming-subscriptions.v0.roaming-on
-- Grant-level, action on resource: create
+- Grant-level: action on resource: create

-For e.g. device-roaming-subscriptions:org.camaraproject.device-roaming-subscriptions.v0.roaming-on:create
+For e.g., device-roaming-subscriptions:org.camaraproject.device-roaming-subscriptions.v0.roaming-on:create

 To correctly define the scopes, when creating them, the following recommendations should be taken:
 - **Appropriate granularity**.
 Scopes should be granular enough to match the types of resources and permissions you want to grant.